Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - added `describe_output` field that holds the response from DESCRIBE SCHEMA.
 Note that one needs to grant sufficient privileges e.g. with [grant_ownership](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/grant_ownership) on all objects in the schema.
 Otherwise, this field is not filled.
 - added `parameters` field that holds the response from SHOW PARAMETERS IN SCHEMA.

 We allow creating and managing `PUBLIC` schemas now.
 When the name of the schema is `PUBLIC`, it's created with `OR_REPLACE`.
+Please be careful with this operation, because you may experience data loss.
+The alternative is to import `PUBLIC` schema manually and then manage it with Terraform.
 We've decided this based on [#2826](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2826).

 #### *(behavior change)* Boolean type changes
 To easily handle three-value logic (true, false, unknown) in provider's configs, type of `is_transient` and `with_managed_access` was changed from boolean to string.
 This should not require updating existing configs (boolean value should be accepted and state will be migrated to string automatically), however we recommend changing config values to strings.